kevinzhao14/GGDuelsFetcher/README.md

 ![IDs pasted](images/ids_pasted.png)

 5. Replace `---> YOUR ID HERE <---` with your ID you copied at the beginning of Phase 1.
+Make sure to paste your ID **inside** of the quotation marks.
 If you need to, you can re-copy it from the same page.
 The code snippet should now look something like:

 ![Your ID pasted](images/my_id.png)